shr00m335/shroomBox/README.md

 # ShroomBox

-**(This project is just a prototype, it just a proof-of-concept.
+**(This project is just a prototype and proof-of-concept.
 Do not use it in any production deployment)**

 ## Introduction